 Governors provide good challenge and support for the school.
-They are aware of the difficulties created by the staffing instability and have a good understanding of how well teaching and students’ progress are improving.
+They are aware of difficulties within education and demonstrate a good understanding of how well teaching and students’ progress are improving.

-Governors show high levels of commitment to the school’s drive for improvement.
-They have played a significant role in the restructuring of leadership and management, and in reducing staffing since the previous inspection.
-They have held the school to account robustly over the decline in performance in 2014.
-Governors have a good understanding of achievement data and are well informed about the work of the school, including its performance, the quality of teaching, and the impact of staffing turbulence since the previous inspection.
-This equips them to challenge the school over variations in performance.
+Governors show high levels of commitment to the school’s ongoing drive for improvement.
+They played a significant role in the restructuring of leadership and management, and in reducing staffing since the previous inspection.
+They held the school to account robustly over the decline in performance in 2014.
+Governors have a good understanding of achievement data as evidenced in the governor standards committee.
+They are well informed about the work of the school, including its performance, the quality of teaching and its challenging financial position.

-School performance has improved in recent years and the number of students gaining 5+ A*-C GCSE including English and mathematics is currently 58%, slightly up from 2015 and ‘The Basics’ measurement is 61.4% – both of these measures are above national averages.
+School performance has improved in recent years and the number of students gaining level 4+ GCSE English and mathematics is 61.5% and for level 5+ it is 33%.

 (Ofsted, March 2015)

 The governing body hold senior staff to account with reference to student outcomes.
 This is evidenced by the improved performance and behaviour of our students.